Updated June 27, 2018

-Owning a domain name is the first step towards creating an online identity, and if you think about it, there aren’t many reasons why buying a domain name for your new bundle of joy wouldn’t be a good idea.
+And if you think about it, there aren’t many reasons why buying a domain name for your child — and then making that child domain name the address of your bundle of joy’s very own website — wouldn’t be a good idea.

 A personalized domain is the seed of an online brand

-As the Internet and social media continue to interweave with the real world, having access to a personalized domain could prove incredibly useful.
-A website located at johnnyqsmith.com, for example, could one day serve as the center of gravity for Johnny’s YouTube® channel, Facebook® page and whichever other social sites he chooses to be active on.
+As the internet and social media continue to interweave with the real world, having access to a personalized domain for your child could prove incredibly useful.
+A website located at johnnyqsmith.com, for example, could one day serve as the center of gravity for Johnny’s YouTube channel, Facebook page and whichever other social sites he chooses to be active on.

 A person’s presence on social and other online platforms — especially their own website — is an important part of their personal brand.

 And that could matter even more down the road than it does now.
-According to a survey by CareerBuilder, nearly 39 percent of employers already use social networks to screen potential hires.
+According to a survey by CareerBuilder, some 70 percent of employers already use social networks to screen potential hires.

 Domain names are hot commodities